newchuyalong/libgdx-learning/Steering-Behaviors.md

 suggest no acceleration in many cases.
 But when these behaviors do suggest an acceleration, it is unwise to ignore it.
 An obstacle avoidance behavior, for example, should be honored immediately to avoid the crash.

-Typically the behaviors of a PrioritySteering are arranged in groups with regular blending weights (see WeightedBlender).
+Typically the behaviors of a PrioritySteering are arranged in groups with regular blending weights, see BlendedSteering.
 These groups are then placed in priority order to let the steering system consider each group in turn.
 It blends the steering behaviors in the current group together.
 If the total result is very small (less than some small, but adjustable, parameter), then it is ignored and the next group is considered.
 It is best not to check against zero directly,